flatsurf/e-antic/README.md

 To build all of e-antic package, you need a fairly recent C++ compiler and probably some packages that might not be readily available on your system.
-If you don't want to use your distribution's packages, you can provide these dependencies with conda.
+If you don't want to use your distribution's packages, you can provide these dependencies with Conda.
 Download and install [Miniconda](https://conda.io/miniconda.html), then run

     conda create -n e-antic-build ccache